Get a jump start now by creating an account with our simple online tool.

-The Master of Arts in International Development and Policy and the Obama Foundation Scholars Program are a natural extension of Harris Public Policy’s mission, focused on positive social impact at every scale.
+The Master of Arts in International Development and Policy is a natural extension of Harris Public Policy’s mission, focused on positive social impact at every scale.
 Harris Public Policy is a diverse community.
-Our students hail from 36 countries and speak 26 languages.
-Half come from outside the U.S. We have nearly 3,000 alumni worldwide.
+Our students hail from 52 countries and speak 51 languages.
+Over half come from outside the U.S. We have over 3,000 alumni worldwide.

 What unites our community is a desire to effect change on a global scale.
 For more than 25 years, we have been redefining what it means to be a public policy school, shifting the conception of public policy from an ideology, reliant on politics and pedigree, to a science, rooted in data and impact.

 At Harris, we develop leaders who fearlessly ask the hard questions and follow the evidence to find the answers: leaders who are adept at using the best science of our day to figure out what’s best for society and our world – and can get it done.

 Our faculty, students, and alumni seek data-driven solutions to international policy issues across multiple sectors and around the world, including today's most pressing issues in economic development, education, energy, security, health, the environment, and global conflict.

 Harris faculty are addressing the hard questions, bringing sophisticated analysis and hard evidence to bear in confronting the world’s most complex challenges:

 The co-author of Why Nations Fail and The Narrow Corridor, James Robinson, is setting the curriculum for the next generation of leaders and scholars as institute director of The Pearson Institute for the Study and Resolution of Global Conflicts.